jorit-vasconezgerlach/python-calculator-console/README.md

 ## Use
 1st input is a number
-2nd input is a sign
+2nd input is one of following signs

         +